apollographql/apollo-server/docs/source/api/apollo-server.md

 * `instrumentOperation`: Boolean | async (GraphQLRequestContextDidResolveOperation) => Boolean

+    Specify whether to instrument an operation to send traces and metrics to Apollo.
+    This may resolve to a boolean or a async function returning a promise resolving to a boolean.
-    If this option returns `true`, tracing and instrumentation will be enabled for a given request.
-If it is `false`, the request will not be instrumented, and a trace will not be constructed or sent to Apollo Graph Manager.
+    If the option resolves to false for an operation the operation will not be instrumented and no metrics information will be sent to Apollo.

-    This function will receive a `GraphQLRequestContextDidResolveOperation`, which will contain client and operation information allowing those to be used in the determination of whether a request should be traced.
-If nothing is provided the default behavior is to trace every request and send them to Apollo Graph Manager.
+    The function will receive a GraphQLRequestContextDidResolveOperation with client and operation information or a GraphQLRequestContextDiDEncounterErrors in the case an operation failed to resolve properly.
+This allows the choice of whether to include a given request in trace and metric reporting to be made on a per-request basis.
+The default value is true.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**